 I’ve been self-sufficient most of my life.
 I started out as a secretary.
-After I put myself through college, I was in management in the wine, real estate and banking industries, worked in law enforcement and at a jail (happily running education programs for prisoners).
+After I put myself through college, I was in management in the wine, real estate and banking industries, worked in law enforcement (computerizing Sonoma County’s 9-1-1 system) and at a jail (happily running education programs for prisoners).

-I’m a breast cancer survivor, once actually lived in a glass house, have buried both parents, my older sister and a husband and am now happily married and live in Northern California with my husband Rod and very shy three-legged cat Kali.
+I’m a breast cancer survivor, once actually lived in a glass house, have buried both parents, my older sister and a husband, and now live in Northern California with my very shy three-legged cat, Kali.